Amber-Pittman/node-db2-guided/LECTURE_NOTES.md

     G. In the migrations file, we have 2 functions.
 Delete the semicolons.

+    * Up Function

-    * We have an up function.
-In it, we essentially put our schema builder code that creates or changes our schema in some way.
+        *  In it, we essentially put our schema builder code that creates or changes our schema in some way.
 It moves our database 1 step forward.

         * Let's recreate our fruits table using this migration with the up function.